-IRS extensions for tax year 2019 must be filed on or before July 15, 2020 for domestic taxpayers.
-(At this time, we're still awaiting guidance for U.S. citizens or resident aliens who will be out of the country on July 15.)
+IRS extensions for tax year 2020 must be filed on or before April 15, 2021 for domestic taxpayers.

 It isn't possible to file a post-deadline extension.